Movie projector: Automation and the rise of the multiplex

 The single reel system can allow for the complete automation of the projection booth operations, given the proper auxiliary equipment.
-Since films are still transported in multiple reels they must be joined together when placed on the projector reel and taken apart when the film is to be returned to the distributor.
+Since films are still transported in multiple reels they must be joined when placed on the projector reel and taken apart when the film is to be returned to the distributor.
 It is the complete automation of projection that has enabled the modern multiplex cinema – a single site typically containing from 8 to 24 theaters/auditoriums with only a few projection and sound technicians, rather than a platoon of projectionists.
 The multiplex also offers a great amount of flexibility to a theater operator, enabling theaters to exhibit the same popular production in more than one auditorium with staggered starting times.
 It is also possible, with the proper equipment installed, to interlock, i.e. thread a single length of film through multiple projectors.
 This is very useful when dealing with the mass crowds that an extremely popular film may generate in the first few days of showing, as it allows for a single print to serve more patrons.